Glen De Boeck

-Glen De Boeck (/nl/; born 22 August 1971) is a Belgian football manager and former player.
+Glen De Boeck (/nl/) (22 August 1971 – 7 December 2025) was a Belgian football manager and player.
 He was most recently in charge of Kortrijk in the Belgian Pro League after previously managing Cercle Brugge and Waasland-Beveren in the top flight, and Lokeren in the Belgian First Division B. During his career, he played as a central defender, mostly on the books of Anderlecht, with whom he won several league titles, and later was an assistant coach.
+De Boeck was part of the Belgian squad at the 1998 and 2002 World Cups.

 Club career

 De Boeck was born in Boom.
+He was trained as a player at the local FC Boom, where he made his debut at the age of 19 and immediately promoted with the team to the Belgian first division.
+After that promotion, he moved to KV Mechelen, where he would play 109 matches in three seasons.

-In the summer of 1995, he moved from KV Mechelen to Anderlecht.
+In the summer of 1995, he moved to Anderlecht.
 In the late 1990s, he was criticized by pundits, who claimed he was not good enough for Anderlecht.
-He eventually increased his technical performances to become one of the best defenders in The Jupiler Pro League in the early 2000s.
+He eventually increased his technical performances to become one of the best defenders in the Belgian First Division in the early 2000s.

+Manager Aimé Antheunis was convinced of his intelligence and leadership abilities and appointed him captain of the team in 2001.
+With Anderlecht, he would ultimately win three national championships, the final one in 2004.

-In February 2005, De Boeck decided to end his career due to a heavy knee injury.
+In February 2005, De Boeck decided to end his career due to another heavy knee injury.
+By then, Anderlecht had found a new articulate defender with leadership qualities, Vincent Kompany.

+Style of play

+De Boeck was a rather static libero.
+His nickname among journalists was “the cathedral”.
+However, he was also intelligent, tactically and organizationally strong, and had good positional play.

 International career

 De Boeck made his international debut with Belgium on 6 October 1993, against Gabon (a friendly), going on to represent his country at two World Cups, with three appearances combined.
+Although he had become a regular in the squad, he had to miss two matches at the 2002 World Cup in Japan and South Korea due to injuries.
+In total, he would play 36 matches for Belgium.